danito-net/sAIns-digital/README.md

 ## sAIns-sense

-The sAIns-sense devices will taking measurements using sensors
+The sAIns-sense devices will sense the environtment, condition and taking measurements using sensors

+There are several types of sAIns-sense device ; the first one is using UNIHIKER.

 ![UNIHIKER](https://github.com/danito-net/sAIns-digital/blob/main/unihiker/images/unihiker-sains-digital.jpg)